COVID-19 free preschool funding program for community and mobile preschools - 2021 program guidelines

-The program requires a minimum of 15 hours of free preschool as this is consistent with the Start Strong program and is commonly used as the benchmark in the sector.
+The program requires at least 15 hours of free preschool per week as this is consistent with the Start Strong program and is commonly used as the benchmark in the sector.
 Free preschool should still be offered to any eligible children where their enrolment is less than 15 hours a week.

 Preschools can provide more than 15 hours for free if they choose (for example if current children are enrolled more than 15 hours, they wish to continue this pattern and the service has sufficient funding to do this).
 Services may charge a fee for any hours of enrolment above 15 hours if they consider this necessary based on the context of their service.

-Any child currently enrolled for up to 15 hours per week in terms 2, 3 and 4 is eligible to receive free preschool for that enrolment.
-Fundraising activities and donations are permitted.
+Any child currently enrolled for up to 15 hours per week in terms 1 to 4 2021 is eligible to receive free preschool for that enrolment.

-The department is not prescribing how services provide outreach, but examples of how this can be done are on this page.
+The department is not prescribing how services provide outreach, but examples of how this can be done are on Maintaining your connections.

-The activities funded under this program must commence during the 2019/20 financial year for term 2 payments and the 2020/21 financial year for term 3 and term 4 payments.
-All funds must be expended by 31 December 2020.
+The activities funded under this program must commence during the 2020/21 financial year for term 1 and term 2 2021 payments, and 2021/22 financial year for term 3 and term 4 2021 payments.
+All funds must be expended by 31 December 2021.

 Services in receipt of this funding are required to use it for the operational costs of the preschool that prioritise:

-- free preschool and fee relief for families
+- free preschool, providing fee relief for families

 - staff wages to enable retention of the workforce.